-While renovations will improve your home in so (SO!) many ways, it is important to realise that when you are selling your home, there are a handful of elements that are seriously unattractive to buyers.
-At the end of the day, unless a homebuyer is looking to completely tear down and renovate a house, most would prefer to move into a home that is up-to-date, contemporary and habitable.
+While renovations will improve your home in so (SO!) many ways, it is important to realise that when you are selling your home, there are a handful of elements that are actually unattractive to buyers.
+Unless a homebuyer is looking to completely tear down and renovate a house, most potential buyers would prefer to move into something that is up-to-date, contemporary and habitable.

-Even if you plan on living in your home for the foreseeable future, these tips are perfect to help rejuvenate your space and create a cleaner, more contemporary appearance for you to enjoy in the meantime.
-And, when done properly, they can be a great way to help accrue both financial and aesthetic value over time!
-So, whether you are looking to sell your home now, or in the future, consider incorporating these five tips which either break or make your property!:
+Even if you plan on living in your home for the foreseeable future, these tips are perfect to help rejuvenate your space in the meantime for you to enjoy!
+When executed properly, these tips can be a great way to accrue both financial and aesthetic value over time!
+Whether you are looking to sell your home now, or in the future, consider incorporating these five tips which either make or break your property!

 Consider for a moment that you are in the homebuyer’s shoes and you notice that there is a lack or shelving, concealed cupboards or wardrobe space — you wouldn’t be happy!
 In fact, you would probably be mildly anxious thinking about where all your belongings would go!

-On the plus side however, you can take almost any empty space, such as landing, hallway or architectural recess and turn it into a beautifully built storage feature.
-Sometimes, then can help bring a room together and frame structural features, such a fireplace!
-Even if you have a flat wall along one side of a bedroom, living room, hallway or office — you can take that wall and build out 50cm-100cm to create cupboards.
+On the plus side, you can take almost any empty space -- such as landing, hallway or architectural recess -- and turn it into beautiful built-ins.
+Built-ins can also help tie a room together and frame structural features, such a fireplace, so it's a win-win!
+Even if you have a flat wall along one side of a bedroom, living room, hallway or office — you can take that wall and build out 50cm-100cm to create storage cupboards.

-Seems like a lot?
-You will already have picture frames and some books lying around, so simply select a few that you can use decoratively.
+You will likely already have picture frames and some books lying around, so select a few that you can use decoratively!
 Purchasing inexpensive but aesthetically pleasing vases or ginger jars online can serve a dual purpose as they will not only add attractive features to your home-for-sale, but you can also enjoy them in your new home!
-It’s a win-win!

 There’s a reason why the past is the past!
 Not one buyer wants to see tarnished doorknobs, disco-esque lighting fixtures or dare we say, old ceiling fans!
 (All you have to do is type ‘outdated home’ in Google and you’ll see the visual we are referring to!).
 Nothing says 1970s like a Hollywood-style strip of bare, round lights over your bathroom mirror.
-Replace old, dated fixtures!
+Replace these old, dated fixtures!
 The investment of a few hundred pounds is definitely worth it!
 We suggest covering up spotlights, which are harsh and unattractive to the eye, with a soft shade instead or go for a feature pendant.

 You don’t want to have so much lighting that you can’t tell switches apart, however you should aim to have a few light sources, types and at different heights with dimmers.
-Sounds like a lot?
-To break that down: in a kitchen, you should aim to have pod lighting in the ceiling, a couple pendant lights over your island countertop and then some concealed lights at the bottom of cupboards.
-These enable you to use the lights at different times, for different functions and with a dimmer, you can set a particular atmosphere to create ambience.
+To break that down: in a kitchen, aim to have recess lighting in the ceiling, a couple pendant lights over countertops / islands and concealed lighting beneath cupboards.
+This enables you to use lighting at different times, for different functions.

 While we love bright colours, a scarlet-red accent wall or lemon-yellow children’s bedroom could put off potential buyers.
 Choose a warm neutral colour such as beige, ivory, taupe or light grey for your walls which will create the illusion of space, making your space look larger and brighter, as well as welcoming!
 For any ceiling coving or skirting boards, we advise painting this in a pure white colour.